DBinary/DBinary/README.md

 * 💻 Currently studying on @ [School of Life Sciences, Westlake University](https://sls.westlake.edu.cn/)
 .
 * 👑 Funded by the Fundamental Research Project for Young Ph.D.
-Students from National Natural Science Foundation of China.
+Students from National Natural Science Foundation of China and Doctoral Student Special Program of the CAST Young Science and Technology Talents Cultivation Project.